h3r2tic/h3r2tic.github.io/posts/ctrace/index.md

 Anyway, how does it work ?
 The compiler doesn't produce an executable but spits out BGR pixel data instead.
 The whole idea is to compute the image using compile-time constructs only - lots of templates.
 Then the data is printed using 'pragma (msg, theData)'.
 There's one problem though - the memory requirements for generating even the simplest image are so high that it'd be impossible to create anything meaningful.
 The compiler doesn't just 'run' templates - it saves their symbols somewhere and looks them up when doing subsequent instantiations.
 This is why I'm using a program that runs the compile-time raytracing for short spans of pixels.
 It then reads the data the compiler prints and generates the final image by concatenating the output of several compilations.

+You can [download ctrace](ctrace.zip) and give it a try.
+Just run 'rdmd ctrun.d'.
+The resolution is defined in ctrun.d, scene description sits in ctrace.d.

 Note: ctrace was developed when D didn't have Compile Time Function Evaluation and uses only the functional sub-language of template metaprogramming.
 Using CTFE, ctrace could be made hundreds of times faster and look like normal runtime code.
 But then it wouldn't be fun anymore.

 <hr />